polymerdao/ibc-explorer/README.md

 npm run test:headless
 ```

-(All tests are designed to use production graphql and chain-registry)
+(All tests are designed to use production GraphQL and chain-registry)